sadityakumar9211/medichain-hardhat/README.md

 * In emergency situations, the access to reliable and relevant information to doctors can crucially guide and direct diagnosis tests and/or treatment plan which can have significant life saving impact.

-### This is the hardhat repository of this project.
-The links to other repositories of this project is at the top.
+### The links to other repositories of this project is at the top.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>